benzBrake/Docker-Caddy/Readme.md

 # Docker-Caddy
 A Docker image for Caddy.
-This image includes `http.cache,http.filter,http.nobots,http.ratelimit,http.realip,tls.dns.cloudflare` plugins.
+This image includes no plugins at default.

 Plugins can be configured via the `CADDY_PLUGIN` build arg.